joseconti/woo-redsys-gateway-light/readme.txt

 == 6.2.2 ==

-* Updates escaping in Bizum from esc_html_ to kses.
+* Updated escaping in Bizum from esc_html_ to kses.

 == 6.2.1 ==